ehsanasgari/1000Langs/README.md

 ### List of covered languages

 The 1000Langs super-parallel crawler currently supports crawling of 1500+ unique languages, that are crawled through multiple sources of bible corpora.
+Here you can find the list of languages covered by 1000Langs crawler to date (Dec 2018).
+These language are subject to change based on changes in the crawling sources.

 <table border="1" class="dataframe">
   <thead>